kailinishihira/super-galactic-age-calculator/README.md

 ## Description

 _A web app which will enable the user to enter their age and it will return their age in seconds, Mercury years, Venus years, Mars years, and Jupiter years.
-The user's life expectancy and number of years left to live will also be determined._
+The user's life expectancy and number of years left to live will also be predicted._

 || Behavior  | Input  | Output  |
 |---|---|---|---|